JuliaLang/devcontainer-templates/README.md

 # NOTE TO JULIA DEVS

 This repo needs to be customized for Julia before it is useful, i.e. this is very much a work-in-progress.
-Once that is done it will be the "official" devcontainer template for the Julia language.
+Once that is done it will be the "official" devcontainer template for the Julia language. @davidanthoff is handling things here.

 # Dev Container Templates: Self Authoring Guide